 AOSP is an open-source basis for Android.
 It is maintained by Google.
 AOSP is free to use and alter under its open-source license.
 Manufacturers like Amazon and HUAWEI are free to tweak the project for their own purposes and have developed their own spin-offs, including the multi-purpose Fire OS.
 AOSP can’t provide kernel device drivers for every hardware configuration out there.
 It also doesn’t come with Google’s software like the Google Play Store or Google’s services that enable features like mobile payments, voice commands, and cloud storage.

-The two modifications I have made are very basic, and there are loads more things that could be done, including pre-installing other apps, adding ringtones and wallpapers, and tweaking the kernel.
-However, I hope this has given you a taste of what is possible or at least given you an idea about how to build a custom AOSP ROM and tinker with the innards of Android.
+The two modifications I have made are very basic, and many more things could be done, including pre-installing other apps, adding ringtones and wallpapers, and tweaking the kernel.
+However, I hope this has given you a taste of what is possible or at least give you an idea about how to build a custom AOSP ROM and tinker with the innards of Android.